GlobalMood: A cross-cultural benchmark for music emotion recognition: Results

 \subsubsection{Tagging pipeline}

 Many existing studies on music emotions rely on pre-defined taxonomies or web-scraped data that offer limited linguistic diversity~\cite{hu2007exploring, affolter2024utilizing}.
 To overcome this limitation, we employed a bottom-up, participant-driven tagging method~\cite{marjieh2023words,van2024giving,celen2025expressions}.
-Specifically, we asked participants in each country to complete independent `chains' of iterative annotations on each of 200 representative sample songs (see Section~\ref{subsec:stimuli} for details of the stimuli).
+Specifically, we asked participants in each country to complete independent `chains' of iterative annotations.
+A subsample of 200 songs from the 1,180 entire set was used as stimuli.
+This subsample consisted of 180 balanced songs across countries, with an additional 20 local songs drawn from the participating country's pool.
+This was to ensure that local participants encounter enough music strongly tied to their background, allowing them to elicit culturally specific emotion descriptors.

-Figure~\ref{fig:top_tags}A illustrates one such chain: (i) The first participant annotates the song using single-word mood or emotion tags in their native language; (ii) The second participant rates the relevance of these tags (1--5 scale), flag irrelevant tags (e.g., genre- or lyrics-related rather than mood), add new tags as necessary; (iii) The third participant sees all tags from earlier participants and repeats these steps; (iv) This iterative process continues through ten participants per chain, systematically refining and validating mood terms.
+Figure~\ref{fig:top_tags}A illustrates one such chain: (i) The first participant annotates the song using single-word emotion tags in their native language; (ii) The second participant (from the same country) rates the relevance of these tags (1--5 scale), flag irrelevant tags (e.g., genre- or lyrics-related rather than emotion), add new tags as necessary; (iii) The third participant sees all tags from earlier participants and repeats these steps; (iv) This iterative process continues through ten participants per chain, systematically refining and validating emotion terms.
+In each country, we ran the entire elicitation experiment twice and aggregated the results to increase the diversity of responses from a larger pool of participants.

-To mitigate potential bias from earlier participants' contributions (i.e., priming effect), we conducted two parallel sets of annotation chains for each country.